-There are a number of online tools you can use to find lists of long-tail keywords in your niche.
+There are a number of online seo keyword tool options you can use to find lists of long-tail keywords in your niche.
 Google AdWords Keyword Planner is a good place to start.
 To use this tool, log into your AdWords account and look for “Keyword Planner” under the Tools tab.

 After that, select the option to search for keywords by phrase, website, or category.

 Type in your product or service.
 You can include other parameters like category or location if you want to for an even more targeted search for even for long-tail keyword ideas.

 The tool will generate a list of keywords for you.
 It also tells you how much AdWords competition there is for each keyword and how much you can expect to pay per click.
 Even if you’re not planning to run an AdWords campaign, this gives you a good idea of how much each keyword is worth and how difficult it will be to rank for each keyword in organic results.

 Google’s keyword planner is the best place to start, but there are a number of other helpful keyword-generating tools around the web, too.
 If you need more ideas, try these sites, all of which are free to use:

 Use Other Methods to Expand Your Keyword Lists